KaanBurulday/UniversityTuitionPaymentV2/README.md

 To achieve the second assignment, I have created 2 services (MessageSenderService, MessageReceiverService) that are able to send/receives messages to/from an Azure Service Bus Queue.
 You can test sending and receiving messages with MessageController controller.
 In the PayTuition operation of BankingApp controller, a message (PaymentInfo object) will be enqueued.
-To consume, you can either consume it from the api or run the MessageQueueSender project.
+To consume, you can either consume it from the api or run the MessageQueueReceiver project.
 <br>
 I hope that you wouldn't have any problems, if you do feel free to get in touch with me!

 <h3>Endnote</h3>
-Hello, soryy for the late upload to github I have noticed that the messagequeue sender and receiver were not included, fixed them so that by starting the project via solution, you may be able to run them both.
+Hello, soryy for the late upload to github I have noticed that the messagequeue sender and receiver were not included, fixed them by uploading their project files as zip.
+If you wish you can download and open them as projects.